Land Cover

 Error

-There is always error associated with the process of converting and image to land cover.
+There is always error associated with the process of converting an image to land cover.
 Accuracy assessments report the overall error, as well as class-specific errors (commission and omission).
 Some errors are more problematic than others.
 For example, mistaking a forest for developed could be a bigger issue than mistaking a wetland for a forested wetland.

 Two types of Land Cover: Medium Resolution and High Resolution